-37th and 38th week are considered early term.
+37th and 38th week are considered the early term.
 The baby weighs around 6 ½ pounds and practices breathing.
 The parents get confused with the fetal breathing movements in the ultrasound, as a baby isn't breathing, as there is no air in the uterus.
-In the 38th week, if the baby measures too large in ultrasound then the doctor may select to induce labor for protecting mother’s and baby’s health.
+In the 38th week, if the baby measures too large in ultrasound then the doctor may select to induce labor for protecting the mother’s and baby’s health.
 Meconium develops in the fetus bowel.
 And once the water bag breaks, it gets clear.

-The wait is worthy with 39th week.
+The wait is worthy with the 39th week.
 But if you are scheduled for cesarean section for any reason then there are chances that it will be performed in 39th or 40th week.
 With 40 weeks of pregnancy, women start to feel the time to have a baby.
 Till 42nd week, pregnancy is considered overdue.
 With the onset of 41st week, the woman is prepared to give birth and starts noticing pain, swelling, fatigue and abdominal weight until the beginning of labor pain.
 Baby is fine until the placenta is working properly and good amniotic fluid level.
 In this week, if an ultrasound depicts any distress on fetus then the doctor might suggest medical induction or C-section.

 In most of the pregnancies, the baby will be borne by the 42nd week.
 The chances of vaginal birth diminish with every passing day.
 C-section is the best option if a baby has moved to the birth canal.

 Hope this article gave you an idea about the fetal heart rate and why ultrasounds need to be done in each stage of the pregnancy.
 Follow Elawoman blog to get regular updates on fertility health and treatments.